keyvanakbary/learning-notes/books/radical-focus.md

 OKRs are always stretch goals, **KRs should be difficult, not impossible**.
 A great way to do this is to set a confidence level of five of ten on an OKR.
 If you want to achieve great things, you have to find a way to make it safe to reach further than anyone has before.

 Pushing yourself and your team to bigger things yet not making it impossible.
-The sweet spot is wen you have 50/50 chance of failing.
+The sweet spot is when you have 50/50 chance of failing.

 The company should set an OKR, and then each department should determine how _their_ OKR leads to the company's successful OKR.
 A team can focus their OKR ona  single Key Result or try to support the entire set.